sangeethababu9223/carbon-ai-chat-open/examples/web-components/README.md

 # Web component examples

 This folder contains examples for specific functionality using web components with Lit.
-The [../demo](../demo) folder is also worth visiting to see different features working in concert.

 | Example           | Description                                                                    |
 | ----------------- | ------------------------------------------------------------------------------ |